silverstripe/cwp/docs/en/cwp-features/solr_search.md

 Note that if you started from a recent *cwp-installer* you might already have this configuration present in which case it's enough to just change it.

+## Acceptable Use Policy

+Please note that in order to ensure adequate sharing of resources on Solr the maximum size of each indexed item is limited to 100kb of data.
+If you are indexing file content, please note that files with text content exceeding this limit will not be fully indexed, although content within this range will still be searchable.

 ## Configuring Solr for CWP

 1.0.x branch of the recipe defaults to the 'legacy' mode which exists only for backwards compatibility.
 We recommend to